jenschr69/fe23/README.md

 If you place additional and relevant files, please make sure that the files are allowed to be shared publicly.

-If you choose to contribute to the project, please contact Jens at Grit Academy - jens.christensen@gritacademy.se - with your GitHub userid so you can be added as a contributer.
+If you choose to contribute to the project, please contact Jens - jcc@jenschrchristensen.com - with your GitHub userid so you can be added as a contributer.

-Enjoy, Best Jens Christensen
+Enjoy, Best Jens Christensen - Frontend Webdeveloper student Grit Academy 2023

 Shared files